nemesisd4n/immutable-passport-integration-guide/README.md

    export default Home;
    ```

+   # Start your Next.js application

+   npm run dev

+   In case you get error while running the command, perform the below operations,

 7. Update your `package.json` to include the "dev" script.
 Open the `package.json` file and add the "scripts" section like this:

    ```json